michaelskyba/rich/README.md

 - ``rich todo`` - list habits that have yet to be completed today.
 - ``rich`` - list all existing habits.
 The justification for this feature's existence is that it will also give you the streak number of each habit and sort habits accordingly.

+## $RICH_HOOK
+rich provides a hook which will run when a habit is being reset.
+Set ``$RICH_HOOK`` to a an executable file (the language doesn't matter).
+The following arguments will be passed in the order I have indicated:
+``<name of habit> <last completion date> <streak length before reset> <current date>``.

+The purpose of this is extensibility.
+One example is making a graph with gnuplot representing your streak lengths for a habit over time.
+Another example is making a "forgot to mark" system (perhaps you completed a habit yesterday but forgot to mark it so now it has been reset).
+Without a hook, neither of these could not be implemented elegantly: you would have to reimplement rich's late mark detection.